Augustus Name Meaning: Origin and Significance

 Overall, the name Augustus has a rich and varied history that spans many cultures and time periods.
 Its Latin origins and associations with power and prosperity make it a popular choice for parents looking for a strong and meaningful name for their child.

-See also Karina Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Brynlee Name Meaning: Discover the Origin and Significance of the Name

 Meaning and Significance